 Pittsburgh Public Schools: Great Expectations for Going Digital on Day One

-Pittsburgh Public Schools joined IMS Global as a Contributing Member in July 2016.
+Pittsburgh Public Schools joined 1EdTech as a Contributing Member in July 2016.
 Thanks to Ellen Botkin, coordinator of data systems integration, Scott Gutowski, chief information and technology officer, and Ebony Pugh, public information officer, for their contributions to this feature story.

 Welcome to the Pittsburgh Public Schools

 (PPS) where teachers enjoy increased access to digital resources without the added administrative burden of creating and maintaining student rosters.
 Spend a few minutes experiencing a school day in the life of "Mr. Pitt" a high school English teacher in the district.

 Mr. Pitt loves the number and variety of digital resources available to augment learning opportunities for his 150 students.
 He especially loves that today, as students join his class, their access to those digital tools is automatically handled for him by the Office of Information and Instructional Technology (OIT).
 This allows Mr. Pitt to focus on interacting with his students and helping each master the content of his English class.
 In the past, as students transitioned into or out of Mr. Pitt’s classes—something that often happens in a district the size of PPS—he had to wait until central office personnel made roster updates, which might take place once a week or as infrequently as once a month.